viju99/VJDriveClone/README.md

 The embedded video below shows how to sign up to use the drive:
 [![Sign up video](https://img.youtube.com/vi/kkk-v8QuiJo/0.jpg)](https://www.youtube.com/watch?v=kkk-v8QuiJo)

-- Users will be able to see/browse list of folders in their drive account
+- Users will be able to see/browse into list of folders in their drive account
 - Users will be able to upload/download files to/from their drive store
 - Users will be able to view their recent 4 activities of the previous day in Quick Access section
 - Users will be able view their activity for the drive on the Activity Slide Bar by clicking on (i) icon - "View details" on Top Right hand App bar